 Municipal Harbor is located at 1502 Marco Drive on Isle la Plume.
-This harbor features 185 boat slips, a gas pump, restrooms, and convenience store.
+This harbor features 185 boat slips and transient slips for traveling patrons.

 The harbor provides a slip for the Coast Guard Auxiliary's pontoon boat.

 Projects to be completed: